maxammann/maplibre-architecture/Strategies-to-reduce-Android-APK-size.md

 This document describes a few strategies that can be used to reduce the resulting APK size when using the Mapbox Android SDK.

-### 1. Use ProGuard
+### 1. Use ProGuard or DexGuard

-[ProGuard](https://developer.android.com/studio/build/shrink-code.html), even without obfuscation, will remove unused Java code from your code and its dependencies.
+[ProGuard](https://developer.android.com/studio/build/shrink-code.html) and [DexGuard](https://www.guardsquare.com/en/dexguard), even without obfuscation, will remove unused Java code from your code and its dependencies.

 ### 2. Drop architectures you don't need